Adam777Z/lifx/README.md

 The `data` folder already exists in the Portable version ZIP file.

 ### How to build
+1. Have [NirCmd](https://www.nirsoft.net/utils/nircmd.html) in the resources folder:\
+resources\nircmdc.exe\
+(Windows only)
-1. npm install
+2. npm install
-2. npm run dist
+3. npm run dist

 ## Support and Feedback
 Available under [Discussions](https://github.com/Adam777Z/lifx/discussions).